weblearn22/ERPscanr/docs/index.md

 This is the website for the ERP-SCANR project.
 ERP-SCANR is an 'automated meta-analysis' of the literature, specifically of work that uses and studies event-related potentials (ERPs).

+## Contact

+ERP-SCANR was built by Tom Donoghue, from the [Voytek lab](http://voyteklab.com) at UC San Diego.
+Please get in touch with any questions, comments, suggestions at thomasdonoghue@hotmail.ca, or @TomDonoghue on Twitter.

+## CNS Poster

+The poster on this project which was presented at the Cognitive Neuroscience Society (CNS) meeting is available to view and download [here.](https://www.dropbox.com/s/sgnz7ecd3qp6tb7/TDonoghue_ERP-SCANR_CNS.pdf?dl=0)

 ## Motivation

 ERPs are a common method of investigation in cognitive neuroscience, so much so that there are now hundreds of thousands of papers investigating cognition, disease states, and the brain using these approaches.
 The scale of the literature makes it difficult to keep up to date with the field, and explore now ideas about cognitive neuroscience and this method of investigation.
 This issues can be especially intimidating to newcomers to the field.